suchimitha/just-the-docs/index.md

 ## BreadwinnerAPI Methods
 The following are methods for BreadwinnerAPI.
 All are instance methods.
 <ul><li><b>Call()</b></li></ul>
-This is a global method present in BreadwinnerAPI’s class and returns list of Customers or Invoices in the form of BreadwinnerAPI.Response.
+This is a global method present in BreadwinnerAPI’s class and returns list of Customers or Invoices in the form of [BreadwinnerAPI.Response]({{ site.baseurl }}{% link docs/response.md %}).
 It takes two parameters.

 1. <b>Action</b>: Used to define the type of action that needs to be performed.<br/>
-E.g : createCustomer, createInvoice,…
+E.g : createCustomer, createInvoice,… see [List of actions]({{ site.baseurl }}{% link docs/configuration.md %})
 2. <b>Request</b>: An instance of RequestObject is accepted.<br/>
 E.g :  BreadwinnerAPI.RequestObject req = new BreadwinnerAPI.RequestObject();

 ### Signature
-global BreadwinnerAPI.Response call(‘Action’, BreadwinnerAPI.Request request)
+global BreadwinnerAPI.Response call('Action', BreadwinnerAPI.Request request)

 ### BreadwinnerAPI inner classes
 <ul>